Leadership Philosophy

 The Theory X/Y Framework

-Based on Douglas McGregor's foundational management theory (1960), the Leadership Values Assessment measures two fundamental orientations toward leadership:
+Based on Douglas McGregor's foundational management theory (1960), the Leadership Philosophy assessment measures two fundamental orientations toward leadership:

 Control-Oriented (Theory X)